standardebooks/tools/README.md

 -	### `se prepare-release`

 	Calculate work word count, insert release date if not yet set, and update modified date and revision number.

--	### `se print-manifest`

-	Print the <manifest> element for the given Standard Ebooks source directory to standard output, for use in that directory’s content.opf.

--	### `se print-spine`

-	Print the <spine> element for the given Standard Ebooks source directory to standard output, for use in that directory’s content.opf.

--	### `se print-title`

-	Print the expected value for an XHTML file’s `<title>` element.

--	### `se print-toc`

-	Build a table of contents for an SE source directory and print to stdout.

 -	### `se recompose-epub`